huma-engineering/huma-docs/data-collection/huma-app/features/connecting-fitbit.md

 ## How it works​

-To connect your Fitbit to the Huma app, you must have a registered Fitbit account and your watch must already be paired with the Fitbit app on your phone.
+To connect your Fitbit to the Huma Care App, you must have a registered Fitbit account and your watch must already be paired with the Fitbit app on your phone.

 Go to your profile and select **Apps**.

 ![Fitbit Connectivity](../assets/Fitbit01.png)

-Before you can connect, you will need to allow the Huma app to access Fitbit data.
+Before you can connect, you will need to allow the Huma Care App to access Fitbit data.
 Follow the instructions in the app to allow permissions within the Fitbit app.

 ![Fitbit Connectivity](../assets/Fitbit02.png)